russellbits/Writing/Poetry/11.in-between-dreamy-guesses/poem.md

 you look for the implement... but which one?
-Your mind goes from tool to that time that... that... but history is gone as soon as it dawns in your mind So you shake your head, wonder if you're cracking up the moment you seek... or forget.
+Your mind goes from tool to that time that... that... but the history is gone as soon as it dawns in your mind So you shake your head, wonder if you're cracking up the moment you saught... or forgot.
 What were you looking for?

 this quiet we’ve come to suspect